fernandomrtin/american/README.md

   - Instrumentation tests and unit tests.
   - Error control.
   - Continuos integration with GitHub Actions.
-  - Check code style with Ktlint
+  - Check code style with Ktlint.
+  - Use Shot to test the app through screenshots.

 ### Libraries